 Photo Guidelines

-To get the best result from your KinFrame video, follow these quick tips on choosing the right photo.
+To get the best result from your KinFrame video, follow these guidelines for choosing the right photo.

 Best for animation: